 Several years have passed since then, and I have grown fonder of the outdoors and exploring the different scenes in my area.
 At the same time I have also acquired more resources and intel into how to create the ideal picnic.
 So I thought I would share a little of what I have learned with you, as my picnics are now renowned (I’m quite the converter when it comes to eating outside).
 Let’s get into it, these are my 4 pillars of picnicking for real:

 The environment, in my opinion, is perhaps the most crucial element to a picnic.
 This is the point of the thing, the reason you’re not eating your meal in your house.
 Yes, true, fresh air and all that, but location can elevate any occasion.
 Whether it’s a clearing along a local trail, a grassy park, the beach, this is a chance to explore.

 ***For those that happen to live in the Tidewater region of Virginia (757 represent), click here for my top 10 favorite spots***

 I’ve also had my share of indoor picnics in the case of rain.
-I had a tea party on my bedroom floor just last week.
+I’ve definitely been one to have a tea party on my bedroom floor.
 Maybe get a few candles, play some music (my picnic playlist is just below) and create a special moment in a familiar space.